I got the parts through an employee special purchase, probably because they were almost obsolete, though I didn’t know it.

 Yet here we both are.
 With sons and daughters, nieces and nephews, who made their fourth grade show-and-tell presentation in Powerpoint.

-Gen Y, today’s 20-somethings, have never known life without a cell phone or computer.
-They’re taking technology to a whole new level, talking about “untemplating”—escaping the cubicle, becoming location independent and rethinking retirement.
+Millenials, today’s 20-somethings, have never known life without a cell phone or computer.
+They’re taking technology to a whole new level—escaping the cubicle, becoming location independent, and rethinking retirement.

 We can learn a lot from them.

-In the meantime, if you were born before 1965—lean back, stare at your amazing technicolor monitor, and congratulate yourself.
+In the meantime, if you were born before 1965 and you’re reading this—lean back, stare at your amazing technicolor monitor, and congratulate yourself.
+You’re a life-long learner.

-You taught yourself what your sons and daughters, nieces and nephews, take for granted.
+You taught yourself what your sons and daughters, nieces and nephews, simply absorbed through cultural osmosis.
 The coming decades are not just theirs.